beancount/fava/fava/help/filters.md

 ### Account
 Filter entries by account, matching any entry this account is part of.
-The filter can simply be an account name or a regular expression, e.g.
-`.*:Company:.*` to filter for all that contain `Company` as a component in the account name.
-If a regular expression is given, it must match the whole account name.
+The filter can be an account name or a regular expression matching the account name, e.g.  `.*:Company:.*` to filter for all that contain `Company` as a component in the account name.

 ### Filter by tag, link, payee and other metadata